 - Piedmont Virginia Community College: ESL classes.
 Costs vary.

 Bilingual Preparatory Kit

 - Students with Deferred Action for Childhood Arrivals (DACA) who have had their status for one year and meet all of the other factors for Virginia domicile can receive in-state tuition in Virginia.

-Becas Univision Scholarship Program (2015 deadline passed): As part of Univision's Educación campaign, we have launched, like we do every year, our highly anticipated program, Becas Univision in support of hispanic students.
+Becas Univision Scholarship Program: As part of Univision's Educación campaign, we have launched, like we do every year, our highly anticipated program, Becas Univision in support of hispanic students.
 These scholarships are available for all latino students residing in the US.

-- Dream Summer (2015 deadline passed): Dream Summer is a national internship program of the Dream Resource Center.
+Dream Summer: Dream Summer is a national internship program of the Dream Resource Center.
 The US Senate’s failure to pass the DREAM Act in 2010 sparked conversations among immigrant youth leaders on how to effectively sustain the immigrant youth movement, giving birth to Dream Summer, a national internship program.

-- The Virginia Hispanic Chamber of Commerce Passport to Education (2015 deadline passed): The Virginia Hispanic Chamber of Commerce Scholarship, sponsored by Capital One and Genworth, is designed to aid and honor talented Hispanic high school seniors.
-These scholarships are available for Hispanic students who are US Citizens or legal residents
+The Virginia Hispanic Chamber of Commerce Passport to Education: The Virginia Hispanic Chamber of Commerce Scholarship, sponsored by Capital One and Genworth, is designed to aid and honor talented Hispanic high school seniors.
+These scholarships are available for Hispanic students who are US Citizens or legal residents.

-- Virginia Latino Higher Education Network (VALHEN) (deadline July 20, 2015): Four scholarships are awarded to Virginia high school graduates of Latino/Hispanic heritage accepted to or enrolled full-time in a Virginia degree-granting college or university.
+Virginia Latino Higher Education Network (VALHEN): Four scholarships are awarded to Virginia high school graduates of Latino/Hispanic heritage accepted to or enrolled full-time in a Virginia degree-granting college or university.